 It’s worth noting that if you’re getting rid of old electronic devices, whether it’s small gadgets that were tucked away in a drawer for years, or large appliances, make sure to dispose of them responsibly.
-Last year 50,000 tons of discarded items were dropped on the streets in Montreal, QC.
-Divert such waste from landfills by bringing your old electronics to a Best Buy store, where they will be disposed of properly.
+Help divert electronic waste from landfills by bringing your old electronics to a Best Buy store, where they will be disposed of properly.

 Best Buy accepts a wide range of electronic devices, whether they were purchased at Best Buy or not, including broken phones, dead batteries, old stereo systems, and more.
-Last year Best Buy Canada recycled more than three million pounds of electronics!
 All recycling is done locally as well, so you’re helping your own community.

 In some cases, depending on the device and its condition, you might even be able to get a trade-in credit to use towards new purchases.
 This will give you a head start toward setting up the new home of your dreams.